- Search The Registry

 *André Talley was born on this date in 1949.
 He was a Black Gay and Bisexual fashion news director and businessman.

 André Leon Talley was born in Washington, D.C., the son of Alma Ruth Davis and William C. Talley, a taxi driver.
-His parents left him with his grandmother, Bennie Davis, who was a cleaning lady at Duke University, in Durham, North Carolina.
+His parents left him with his grandmother, Bennie Davis, a cleaning lady at Duke University in Durham, North Carolina.
 She raised him and, he claims, gave him an "understanding of luxury."

-His love for fashion was cultivated at an early age by his grandmother, Bennie, and his discovery of Vogue magazine, which he first found in the local library.
-Talley was educated at Hillside High School, graduating in 1966, and North Carolina Central University, where he graduated with a Bachelor of Arts in French Literature in 1970.
-He has later received a scholarship to Brown University, where he earned a Master of Arts degree in French Studies in 1973.
+His love for fashion was cultivated early on by his grandmother, Bennie, and his discovery of Vogue magazine, which he first found in the local library.
+Talley was educated at Hillside High School, graduating in 1966, and at North Carolina Central University, where he graduated with a Bachelor of Arts in French Literature in 1970.
+He later received a scholarship to Brown University, where he earned a Master of Arts degree in French Studies in 1973.
 At Brown, he wrote a thesis on Charles Baudelaire and initially planned to teach French.

 In the mid-2000s, an intervention was initiated by Anna Wintour to get Talley to lose weight.
 He eventually lost a great deal of weight and was eating more healthily.
 In 2007, he was ranked in Out magazine's "50 Most Powerful Gay Men and Women in America".
 Talley has been a front-row regular at fashion shows in New York, Paris, London, and Milan for more than 25 years.
 He uses his influence to promote young fashion designers and mentors young talent in other fields.

-In 2008, Talley advised the future First Family on fashion and introduced Michelle Obama to the Taiwanese Canadian designer Jason Wu, from whom she bought, dresses including her inaugural gown.
-His most famous pairings of late have been with designers Tracy Reese, Rachel Roy, and singer/actress Jennifer Hudson.
+In 2008, Talley advised the future First Family on fashion and introduced Michelle Obama to the Taiwanese Canadian designer Jason Wu, from whom she bought dresses, including her inaugural gown.
+His most famous pairings have been with designers Tracy Reese, Rachel Roy, and singer/actress Jennifer Hudson.
 He is known as a very close friend of Mariah Carey, fashion designer Kimora Lee Simmons, and tennis player Venus Williams.
 In 2010, Talley was on the judging panel for America's Next Top Model.

 André Tally, the visionary former creative director of Vogue magazine, died on January 18, 2022.
 He was 73